fluxapps/Panopto/README.md

 * **User Identification**: chose which user field will be used as user identification (either the login or the external account)

 ### Adjustment suggestions
-* Adjustment suggestions by pull requests on https://git.studer-raimann.ch/ILIAS/Plugins/Panopto/tree/develop
+* Adjustment suggestions by pull requests
 * Adjustment suggestions which are not yet worked out in detail by Jira tasks under https://jira.studer-raimann.ch/projects/PLPAN
 * Bug reports under https://jira.studer-raimann.ch/projects/PLPAN
 * For external users you can report it at https://plugins.studer-raimann.ch/goto.php?target=uihk_srsu_PLPAN